 Unlike UK, Lawyers do not receive your moneys in their bank accounts.
 In fact in the past it was usual to deliver the 10% directly to the sellers and this became a problem when something went wrong.
 So Government obliged Real Estate Agents to maintain a safe account protected by an insurance, so your moneys are safe there.

-My personal opinion: I prefer not to deliver a single penny, and go directly to Completion.
+My personal opinion: I prefer not to deliver a single euro, and go directly to Completion.
 Real Estate process in Spain is a quick process: if you are going to buy cash, in 2/3 weeks you can be the owner of the property.

 The final payment is made at the time of taking possession of the property and this transaction is recorded in the Notarized Purchase Deed (Escritura de Compraventa) signed in a Public Notary.
 Afterwards it is duly presented to the Land Registry to obtain the inscription that will protect your ownership forever.

 Payment of the property price is made in Spain by means of a Bank Cheque: it is a cheque extended by a Bank and this means that is real money.
-So at the Notary’s you deliver the money, the seller delivers you the keys of the house, and you’re the new owner!
+At the Notary’s you deliver the money, the seller delivers you the keys of the house, and you’re the new owner!

-Regular taxes are: 10% as a purchase tax (a little higher if it is a brand new property), and about 2000/2500 € to pay Notary Fees and Land Registry..
+Regular taxes are: 10% as a purchase tax (a little higher if it is a brand-new property), and about 2000/2500 € to pay Notary Fees and Land Registry.